BookingBug/dev.bookingbug.com/docs/rest-api/basket.md

 The basket method is the process which enables end-users to make a booking (appointment).
 The basket acts like a shopping cart where a typical user flow consist of the following:

 1. Add items to the basket
 2. View full basket or view an item in a basket
 3. Remove an item from the basket
 4. Checkout to complete the booking.

 This section will explain how you can add services/events to the basket and checkout.

 ## Add Item

-To be able to add items to the basket we need to check the avalibility for a service or an event, which was explained [here](docs/rest-api/availability).
+To be able to add items to the basket we need to check the availability for a service or an event, which was explained [here](docs/rest-api/availability).

 ### Parameters
 <table class="pure-table">